NASA-AMMOS/AIT-Core/doc/source/plugin_openmct.rst

 AIT OpenMCT Plugin
 ========================

-The 'openmct' directory (AIT-Core/openmct/) contains files needed by your OpenMCT installation that will expose AIT realtime and historical telemetry endpoints to the OpenMCT framework.
+The *openmct* directory (AIT-Core/openmct/) contains files needed to expose AIT realtime and historical telemetry endpoints to the OpenMCT framework.

-There is a two step process:
+This is a two step process:

 * Activate the OpenMCT plugin within the AIT server configuration.
 This step creates the data source from which OpenMCT will pull data.

-* Integrate AIT extensions in OpenMCT.
-This step installs Javascript extensions into the OpenMCT framework that will access the AIT OpenMCT plugin service.
+* Deploy web-server with AIT-OpenMCT integration.
+This step sets up a Node web-server for the OpenMCT framework that will access the AIT OpenMCT plugin service.

 .. _Ait_openmct_plugin: